hooge104/preprint_template_latex/README.md

 # preprint_template_latex
 Latex template for preprint formatting.
 Feel free to edit according to your preferences.
 I give zero promise for correct typesetting and errors.

 I've used a memoir class document.
 I'm aware that this is may not be the right class for a scientific paper.
-But for me this gives a bit more freedom in typesetting (ie. I've used this template my Phd thesis).
+But for me this gives a bit more freedom in typesetting (i.e. I've used this template to typeset my Phd thesis, requiring the possibility to have multiple chapters).

 ## How to use:
-1. Pretty simple: copy-paste each paragraph under the right header, rename to your needs
+1. Pretty simple: copy-paste each paragraph under the right header, replacing \lipsum operator.
+Rename headers to your needs
 2. Place figures in subfolder named 'Figures'.
 Rename to something concise, ie. 'Fig1_expression'.
 Pdf and png files work fine
 3. Let your LateX editor do the job for you
 4. Upload to BioRixv